andrewbadge/DNSRoaming/Deployment/RuleSetURL.md

 ```

 NB: the old format of Rule Filename, Rule URL will still work.
 The Filename is just ignored.
-The RuleSet file must be public without authentication; although querystrings will work.

 ## When are the rules downloaded